DOMESTIC HELP IN SINGAPORE

 Aside from safe working conditions, employers should also ensure a safe and inhabitable accommodation for domestic helpers.
-They should be provided with a separate room and in case it isn’t possible, the employer must at least ensure there’s enough space and privacy for the maid.
+They should be provided with a separate room and in case it isn’t possible, the employer must at least ensure there’s enough space and privacy for the helper.

 How much food should you provide?

-IS A FULL-TIME MAID FOR YOU?
+IS A FULL-TIME DOMESTIC HELPER FOR YOU?

 We can’t stress enough the importance of reflecting on whether or not you should hire a full-time maid.
 The best way to go on about it is to analyse your needs and your level of commitment to make the hiring a success.

 Aside from the potential benefits, you should also assess the other factors that come with it.
 For instance, hiring a full-time maid means a non-family member will be in your home 24/7 and will somehow be included in your family decisions.
 It also comes with additional household expenses hence, you have to make sure that you’re earning more than what you’re paying for the help.